 Hostel life and How to Survive it

-MIT hostels also give you the option for an attached/common bathroom, AC/ Non-AC room and single/double/triple sharing rooms.
-The blocks also have a recreation room, but aren’t used as much.
+MIT hostels also give you the option for an attached/common bathroom, AC/Non-AC room and single/double/triple sharing rooms.
+The blocks also have a recreation room which isn’t used as much.

-All first year students have 9:30 PM. as their curfew, other than during sessionals, end semester examinations, college fests or any other university organized event, during which the curfew is extended up to 11 PM.
-Signing in the attendance register is compulsory, and defaulters are charged a fine of Rs.
+first-year year students have 10:00 PM as their curfew, other than during sessionals, end semester examinations, college fests or any other university-organized event, during which the curfew is extended up to 11:30 PM.
+Fingerprinting on the biometric attendance system is compulsory, and defaulters are charged a fine of Rs.
 250 per instance.

-The boys’ hostels accommodate the majority of the students in campus.
-Unlike girls’ blocks they have no washing machines, but a laundry service (not affiliated to the college) is available.
+The boys’ hostels accommodate the majority of the students in the campus.
+They have no washing machines, but a laundry service (not affiliated to the college) is available.
 Rooms are usually cleaned once in two days and any utility problem in the room is dealt with as soon as possible once you register the complaint with the hostel caretaker.
 In case of any medical emergency, the caretaker will call for an ambulance to KMC, once he is informed.

 These blocks have water coolers on every floor to provide students with drinking water.
-While the functionality of these coolers on some floors are questionable, the lack of normal temperature drinking water in the hostels gets very irksome.
-Both blocks have a night canteen usually open till 12 AM every day and till 1 am during exams.
+While the functionality of these coolers on some floors is questionable, the lack of normal temperature drinking water in the hostels gets very irksome.
+Both blocks have a night canteen usually open till 12 AM every day and till 1 AM during exams.

-This deluxe, yellow colored block located right behind 16th and 17th blocks is a highly luxurious hostel in campus.
-It has an additional but small kitchen space apart from the good furnishing, which accounts for the high hostel fees.
+These deluxe, yellow colored blocks, located right behind 16th and 17th blocks, are the highly luxurious hostels in the campus.
+They have an additional, but small, kitchen space apart from the good furnishing, which accounts for the high hostel fees.
 Students living here too have to deal with the daily morning ordeal of a quarter hour walk to the academic area.
-Though the path uphill is being repaired, it becomes a pain to climb uphill, especially during the rains in the odd semester.
+Block 18 offers only non-AC rooms while Blocks 19 and 20 have both AC and non-AC rooms.

 The rooms also have a tendency to get stuffy, owing to poor ventilation within the room itself.